 As the planting density increases, the demand for water and nutrients increases.
 If one or two of them becomes limiting, the roots penetrate to access water and nutrients in the subsoil (Rogers and Benfey, 2015).
 Our results showed that when the planting density was the same, the roots took more water from the subsoil under low N fertilization (Figure 4).
 Denser planting density associates with high root-length density and needs more water, especially in the topsoil.
 The fact that the root water uptake from the subsoil is affected by N more than by the planting density implies that N was more likely the limiting factor in our experiment (Figure 4).
 For example, roots in the combination of P3 and N240 took approximately 35% of the transpired water from the top 0-15 cm of soil (Figure 4), while the roots in the same soil layer took only 30% of the transpired after halving the N application (Figure 4).
-This is corroborated by the recent finding of Ma and Song (2016) where the roots tended to exploit water and nutrients from the deep soil when fertilizer was deficiency.
+This is corroborated by the recent finding of Ma and Song (2016) where the roots tended to exploit water and nutrients from the deep soil when fertilizer was in deficiency.
 The results of Ma and Song (2016) showed that the root water uptake increased linearly with root-length density, indicating absence of water stress and root competition.
 This differs from our experiment where there was a slight water stress in the topsoil and the root water uptake hence increases asymptotically with the root-length density (Figure 6).

 Developing sustainable agriculture in arid and semi-arid regions such as northern China (Guan et al., 2015), requires improving the use efficiency of soil water and rainfalls (Fang et al., 2010).
-While various efforts have been made, the efficacy of manipulating planting density and fertilization to achieve this goal has been overlooked.
+While various efforts have been made, the efficacy of manipulating planting density and fertilization to help achieve this goal has been overlooked.
 On average, maize planted in high density in the zig-zag pattern took more water from the topsoil than from the subsoil due to the proliferation of shallow-roots, especially when combined with high N application (Figure 5).
-It thus improves rainfall use efficiency as it preferentially uses the topsoil, consistent with other studies (Zhang et al., 2005).
+It thus improves rainfall use efficiency as it preferentially uses the topsoil water, consistent with other studies (Zhang et al., 2005).

 5. Conclusions

 Spatiotemporal change in root water uptake of summer maize was studied in a two-year field experiment comprising three planting patterns and two N fertilizations.
 Water uptake by roots at different soil layers was calculated using stable isotopes δD and δ18O measured concurrently from soil water and crop stem.
 The results showed that the crop took most of the required water from the 0-60 cm of soil, but the uptake pattern varied with treatments.
-Regardless of planting patterns, reducing N fertilization boosted root penetration to access nutrients in the subsoil and consequently increased the root water uptake from the subsoil.
-Increasing planting density and uniformity enhanced proliferation of shallow roots and their root uptake from the topsoil due to the increased leaf index area which reduced water loss from evaporation, especially in the early growth stage.
+Regardless of the planting patterns, reducing N fertilization boosted root penetration to access nutrients in the subsoil and consequently increased the root water uptake from the subsoil.
+Increasing planting density and uniformity enhanced proliferation of shallow roots and their water uptake from the topsoil due to the increased leaf index area which reduced water loss from evaporation, especially in the early growth stage.
 In soil profile, because of the competition of shallow roots for water, root water uptake increased asymptotically rather than linearly with root-length density.
 In summary, high planting density combined with high N fertilization improves the preferential use of the topsoil water which is prone to evaporation, and is hence more water-use-efficient for rain-fed maize production in semi-arid regions.

 Author’s Contributions